You are looking forward to it, you have your credit card ready and you are looking for the opportunity to book.

 Quick tip #2: Less is often more

-Your website should not contain too much text, to make sure that the end customer does not feel overwhelmed with information.
-It is also important that you don’t use any justification, as this makes the text more difficult to read.
-Your website should contain only the most important information, as the aim of the website should primarily be to lead the customer to book.
+Your website should not contain too much text information that may overwhelm your clientele.
+It is also important that you don’t write all the text in one massive paragraph, as this makes it difficult to read and discern.
+Your website should contain only the most important information, as the primary aim of the website is to get your customers to book.

 Too many videos and photos are also confusing for the customer.
 Your end customer should certainly see nice pictures and videos, but please don’t forget that your website is not an art gallery!

-You can summarise all further information on a FAQ page.
+You can summarise all further information on your FAQ page.

-Quick tip #3: Structure helps your customers orientate themselves
+Quick tip #3: Structure helps your customers navigate

-The navigation bar gives your customer orientation on your website, so the structure is important.
-Don’t forget: we recommend, as in Quick tip #1, placing a “Book” point in the navigation bar so that the customer can book with you as quickly as possible.
+The navigation bar helps your customers find what they are looking for, so structure is important.
+Please note, we recommend, as in Quick tip #1, to place a “Book” section in the navigation bar so that the customer can book with you as quickly as possible.

-Your navigation bar should not have too many points either.
-We recommend maximum 5 navigation points, eg Home, Book, Vouchers (link to the item here), FAQs, Contact/Directions
+Your navigation bar should not have too many sections either.
+We recommend maximum 5 navigation points, e.g. Home, Book, Vouchers, FAQs, Contact/Directions

-Quick tip #4: Test your website on a desktop screen and a mobile!
+Quick tip #4: Test your website both on desktop and mobile versions!

-It’s also important for you and your friends to test your website on a mobile phone, because did you know that over 50% of your customers book on their phone?
+It’s also important for you to test your website on a smartphone, because over 50% of your customers book on their mobile devices?
 (Data from February 2018).
 Leisure activities are usually booked (as the name indicates) in people’s free time (probably sitting on the sofa with their phone in their hands).
 So it’s very important that your website is legible on a mobile, and that the buttons are big enough.

-bookingkit is automatically optimised for viewing on a mobile.
+bookingkit is automatically optimised for viewing on mobile devices.
 So you don’t need to worry about that.
-But it’s still important that the booking page can be found straight away when viewed on a mobile.
+But it’s still important that the booking page can be found right off the bat on mobile devices too.